CSCE313-SU23-Kebo/exam-2-2b/README.md

-# Exam 2.2.b: Threads synchonization
+# Exam 2.2.b: Threads synchronization

 Write a C++ program that synchronizes two threads to replicate a TCP 2-way handshake.